Our region is home to many centres of excellence across a number of sectors. These include:

 CAMERA works with a range of partners to apply its research in these three areas: creative science and technology; digital health and assistive technology; and human performance enhancement.

-The Centre for Modelling and Simulation (CMFS) an independent digital engineering research organisation.
+The Centre for Modelling and Simulation (CFMS) is an independent digital engineering research organisation.
 It offers design and analysis services, consultancy, and IT infrastructure to help organisations envision solutions for new products.

 The CFMS collaborates across industry, academia and research organisations.
 This includes a range of research projects funded through Aerospace Technology Institute (ATI), Advanced Propulsion Centre (APC), i3P, FlyZero and more.

 Digital Engineering Technology & Innovation (DETI) is a strategic programme of the West of England Combined Authority.
 It’s delivered by the NCC in partnership with the Centre for Modelling & Simulation (CFMS) and Digital Catapult as well as three leading universities: UWE, Bristol, and Bath.
-Industry partners include Airbus, GKN Aerospace, Rolls-Royce, and CFMS.
-DETI is funded by £5 million from the Combined Authority, with co-investment from the High Value Manufacturing Catapult and industry.
+Industry partners include Airbus, GKN Aerospace and Rolls-Royce.

 DETI unites engineering companies, digital technology pioneers, and universities to shape the future of digital engineering, securing the UK’s engineering leadership.
 It helps businesses adopt the technology and processes they need to accelerate digital engineering capabilities and embed digital into their operations.

-The FoodWorks SW is a food and drink innovation hub which has eight x 1,000 square feet and four x 1,500 square feet purpose-built food-grade business units.
-The units are affordable, flexible, and available to lease.
+The FoodWorks SW is a food and drink innovation hub which has eight 1,000 sq ft and four 1,500 sq ft purpose-built food-grade business units, available to lease.

 The hub features four product development rooms and a fully-equipped kitchen, allowing any business to upscale production or experiment with pilots or new lines.
 Practical technical support is available to help food businesses advance.
 Food Works also provides learning and collaborative opportunities and serves as a centre of expertise for businesses at local, regional, or national levels.

-Co-located with the Bristol Robotics Laboratory, Future Space will drive UWE’s ambitions to prepare students with entrepreneurial skills, spark collaboration between researchers, innovators and entrepreneurs, and commercialise the latest research.
+Co-located with the Bristol Robotics Laboratory, Future Space drives UWE’s ambitions to prepare students with entrepreneurial skills, spark collaboration between researchers, innovators and entrepreneurs, and commercialise the latest research.

 Future Space is managed by Oxford Innovation, who started by creating Europe’s first innovation centre.
 They now manage a growing network of over 20 centres across the UK.

-Based at the Bristol and Bath Science Park, the Institute for Advanced Automotive Propulsion Systems (IAAPS) will provide 11,300m2 of research and development (R&D) facilities, education resources, and research cells.
+Based at the Bristol and Bath Science Park, the Institute for Advanced Automotive Propulsion Systems (IAAPS) provides 11,300m2 of research and development (R&D) facilities, education resources, and research cells.